A real-analytic Jordan curve cannot bound infinitely many relative minima of area: Introduction

 The finiteness problem for relative minima of area was first attacked in \cite{part1}, where interior branch points arising as the limit of one-parameter families of relative minima were shown not to exist, and in \cite{part2}, such boundary branch points were eliminated under special conditions on $\Gamma$, but not in general; so the finiteness problem for relative minima remained open until now, except for special boundaries.

+It is well known that there is a natural eigenvalue problem associated to the second variation of the area functional.
+That problem, and its first eigenvalue and the associated eigenfunction, play an important role in our work.
 The main line of attack in \cite{part1} is an eigenvalue argument, that in the case of an interior branch point, the Gaussian image of $u$ for small positive $t$ must include more than a hemisphere, and hence $u$ cannot be a relative minimum of area.
 The reason why it must include more than a hemisphere is the Gauss-Bonnet-Sasaki-Nitsche formula, which expresses the total boundary curvature as a sum of contributions from the Gaussian area and the branch points.
 This formula implies that as soon as $t > 0$, the contribution of the branch point term to the total curvature when $t=0$ must be made up by ``extra'' Gaussian area totaling $2m\pi$, where $2m$ is the order of the boundary branch point.
 For boundary branch points, this argument implies that for small positive $t$, there cannot be a neighborhood in the parameter domain on which the Gauss map covers more than the upper hemisphere.
 Near the boundary the normal is confined to within $O(t)$ of the $YZ$ plane, and it seems plausible that the extra Gaussian area is contributed in the form of $m$ hemispheres.
 However, that is difficult to prove.
 The behavior of $N$ could, {\em a priori}, be quite complicated.